Greg Boe: Minnesota House of Representatives

 Boe was first elected to the Minnesota House of Representatives in 2018.
 He served on the Environment and Natural Resources Policy Committee, the Energy and Climate Finance and Policy Division, and the Legacy Finance Division during his first term.
-For the 20221-2022 biennium, Boe's committee assignments include the Climate and Energy Finance and Policy Division, the Legacy Finance Division, and the Education Policy Committee.
+For the 20221-2022 biennium, Boe's committee assignments included the Climate and Energy Finance and Policy Division, the Legacy Finance Division, and the Education Policy Committee.

 Personal life

 Boe and his wife, Debbie, have two grown children.
 He resides in eastern Carver County.